tylernathanreed/laravel-relation-joins/README.md

 This will apply a join from the `User` model through the `posts` relation, leveraging any query scopes (such as soft deletes) automatically.

-You can perform joins over all relationship types (except MorphTo, which "has" doesn't support either), including the new "HasOneThrough" relationship.
+You can perform joins over all relationship types, including polymorphic relationships.
 Additionally, you can perform the other types of joins, using a syntax similar to the base query builder:

 ```php
 User::query()->leftJoinRelation('posts');